Waddington (surname): Wada Dux

-In 798 A.D.
-Wada Dux and his wife Bell had issue son called Wade (Wada).
+In 798 Wada Dux and his wife Bell had issue son called Wade (Wada).
 The principal seat of the Waddingtons was at Waddington, near Clitheroe.
-Chief of the region circa 1187 AD was Walter Wadingaton and his wife Goda.
+Chief of the region circa 1187 was Walter Wadingaton and his wife Goda.
 Their son, also named Walter, had several children including Alice; who would go on to marry Sir Roger Tempest of Bracewell.
 Lands belonging to, or leased from land owners or the King by the Waddington family included Slaidburn, Bolton-by-Boland, Downham, Rimmington, Barshall Eaves, Chaigley, Edisford, Read, Padham, Altham, Clayton-le-Moors, Rishton, Accrington, Haslingden and Hoddlesden.